Friday, April 19, 2019

 One night Heinz suspects something unusual is going on: most of the servants including Nanny are given the evening off and their beloved Aunt Charlotte pays a surprise visit.
 Peter and Ellen are doing their homework in the nursery, giving Heinz the opportunity to eavesdrop on his mother and aunt.
 From their conversation, he learns that his parents are planning to leave Berlin that very night.
 They believe the situation will only grow worse.
 Heinz's mother begs Charlotte to come with them but she refuses, saying that her work is too important.

 At dinner that night, Father announces that they are leaving for the Hague, where he has been offered a new job.
 Both Peter and Ellen protest, unhappy that they will be missing their science and art shows.
 Heinz startles everyone by asking if they are Jewish - a question that is not answered.
-They pack their suitcases, Heinz taking his Peter Rabbit toy he has named Funny Bunny Blue.
+They pack their suitcases with Heinz taking his Peter Rabbit toy he has named Funny Bunny Blue.

 As they drive through Berlin, Heinz recalls that things have changed subtly in the past weeks and months: his parents no longer go out to restaurants and cabarets, his mother's prized artwork has been disappearing of their walls and he has seen her sewing an emerald necklace into the lining of a dress.
 Their leaving in the dark, without saying good-bye to Aunt Charlotte, Nanny or any of their friends seems equally strange.

 They travel all night stopping at a gasthouse to freshen up and get something to eat.
 Father warns both Peter and Heinz to tell anyone who questions them that they are travelling to the Hague for their mother's aunt's funeral.
 At the gasthouse, first Heinz and then his father encounter Captain Rolf Konig who questions them about where they are going and why.
-Captain Konig's interest is unsettling and their suspicions are confirmed when leaving, Frau Klein warns Rifat and Else that the captain has taken down their vehicle registration and called the Gestapo.
+Captain Konig's interest is unsettling and their suspicions are confirmed when leaving: Frau Klein warns Rifat and Else that the captain has taken down their vehicle registration and called the Gestapo.

 The Avigdor's continue driving towards the German border with Holland, but soon are stopped by two German soldiers in a black car.
 The soldiers are suspicious of Rifat leaving the country as he is in charge of one of the largest aeroplane parts companies.
 When his father is ordered to open the boot (trunk) of the car, Heinz, sensing his father might need some help, runs out and asks for his stuffed toy, corroborating his father's story about going to the Hague for a funeral.